iphan/system-metrics-service/README.md

 ### Data Retention
 Data retention policy is defined by `data.retention.in.days` application property.

-A scheduled task runs every hour on the `metrics-service` and deletes any data older than the configured retention policy.
+The `metrics-service` executes a task runs on a schedule configured by `data.retention.cron.schedule` to delete any data older than the configured retention policy.

 ### Tiering
 Two levels of tiers are currently defined: minute-level and hour-level.

 A scheduled task runs every minute to query raw data for the past minute, aggregate it and store it in DB.
+The scheduled can be adjusted by `minute.tier.cron.schedule` application property.

 A seperate scheduled task runs every hour to query raw data for the hour minute, aggregate it and store it in DB.
+The scheduled can be adjusted by `hour.tier.cron.schedule` application property.

 _Note_:
 > I ran out of time to add much unit tests and make the query code leverage the tiered data.